SocialGouv/code-du-travail-numerique/packages/react-ui/README.md

 ## Providing a theme

 React UI is a themed UI.
-In order to make it work in your project, you must provide it a theme.
+In order to make it work in your project, you must provide it with a theme.

 ### Basic option